cytoscape/cytoscape.js/documentation/md/extensions.md

 The `name` argument indicates the name of the extension, which should be a single word in lower case.

+## Autoscaffolding

+There exists [a Slush project for Cytoscape.js](https://github.com/cytoscape/slush-cytoscape-extension) such that the full project scaffolding for a new extension is automatically generated for you.
+By following the included instructions, you can easily create Cytoscape.js extensions that are well organised, easily maintained, and published to npm and bower.

 ## Functions